andrewferrier/vim-fileselector/README.md

 # vim-fileselector

+**Note**: For now I have stopped using this plugin personally, in favour of a local and simpler implementation using a shell script.
+I will continue to consider pull reqs for this repo, but otherwise please do not expect much change.
+If anyone is interested in taking it over, please contact me.

+--

 This is a vim plugin which allows you to quickly open files from a variety of sources using [fzf](https://github.com/junegunn/fzf) as a file selector.
 It is similar in spirit to [fzf-z](https://github.com/andrewferrier/fzf-z), but